crypto4a/spore-client-bash/README.md

 ```

 ### Adding the Entropy to our System
 Now that we received good quality entropy, we can seed our local source of randomness.
-It is best practice to first perform some hash to combine the received entropy with the freshly received entropy.
-Indeed, if one was to simply seed it local entropy source with compromised entropy, his system would become deterministic to the malicious party.
+It is best practice to first perform some hash to combine the received entropy with some local entropy.
+Indeed, if one was to simply seed it local entropy source with compromised entropy, the system would become deterministic to the malicious party.

 In linux, when writing to /dev/urandom (the local source of randomness), the system actually adds to the pool of already existing randomness.
 ```